larsonwebconsulting/RGCDirectory/README.md

 ## Generate the document

-1. Open the RGC_directory_template.doc file
+1. Open the RGC_directory_template.docm file
 2. Answer yes to all prompts about importing data from the spreadsheet
 3. Update the date in the footer of the document and save it.
 4. On the `Mailings` menu select `Finish & Merge` >> `Edit Individual Documents...`